 - There’s also instances of unexpected or wrongful birth.

-What this won’t mean is that our solicitors’ limited in the way we can pursue your case.
+What this won’t mean is that our solicitors are limited in the way they can pursue your case.
 By giving us a call or filling in our contact form, we can get a registered number for any negligence claim, including birth injury.

 How Can We Help With Failed Abortion Claims?